0xffsec/handbook/content/shells/full-tty.md

 ---
-title: Full TTY
+menu: Upgrade to Full TTY
+title: Upgrade Simple Shells to Fully Interactive TTYs
 weight: 402
 ---

-# Full TTY
+# Upgrade to Fully Interactive TTYs

 More often than not, reverse, or bind shells are shells with limited interactive capabilities.
 Meaning no job control, no auto-completion, no `STDERR` output, and, most important, poor signal handling and limited commands support.
 To fully leverage the shell it is convenient to upgrade to an interactive TTY with extended features.